 If you’re not familiar with Word for the web, it’s the online word processor from Microsoft that works in your web browser.
 It was previously called “Word Web App”.

-It’s like Google Docs except it’s from Microsoft and your documents are saved in OneDrive.
-Its command structure is similar to the desktop version, but it’s not as feature-rich.
+It’s like Google Docs, except it’s from Microsoft, and your documents are saved in Microsoft OneDrive.
+The command structure is similar to the desktop version, but it’s not as feature-rich.

 While the online version is free, the Transcribe feature is a premium feature.
 You’ll see the menu item and notice that you need to upgrade to Microsoft 365.
 This is the new name for Office 365.

 Let’s start with the end in mind.
 How do you want to use the audio transcript?
-In my case, I needed a simple transcript of a podcast.
+In my case, I needed a simple podcast transcript.
 Because this is for my personal use, I’m not too concerned with word mistakes, timecodes, styles, and other matters.

-If I were the podcast producer and wanted to repurpose the audio transcript for the website, I would have stricter criteria.
+If I were the podcast producer and wanted to repurpose the website’s audio transcript, I would have stricter criteria.
 I would spend the extra time to fix issues.
 Similarly, If I were transcribing something critical, I might use a transcriptionist or oTranscribe and do it myself.

 Regardless of which system or service you use for audio transcription, you’ll need to do some work.

-Transcribing can be tough for a number of reasons.
-If you’ve ever played around with dictation programs you know that sometimes you have to tell the software about punctuation.
+Transcribing can be tough for many reasons.
+If you’ve ever played around with dictation programs, you know that sometimes you have to tell the software about punctuation.
 Now, consider how much more difficult the task is without these verbal clues.
 The bottom line is don’t expect perfection.
 If this were easy, the closed captions on YouTube videos would be flawless.

 - proper names

 It also appears the Word transcribe service breaks the audio into 20-30 second chunks unless it can determine a notable break or a change in speakers.
-The net effect is that when you add the content to Word, you get some punctuation issues.
-This is in contrast to Sonix.AI and Trint which can do much longer segments.
-The flip side is sometimes the paid services made the segments too long, which caused a “wall of text”.
+The net effect is that when you add the content to Microsoft Word, you get some punctuation issues.
+This is in contrast to Sonix.AI and Trint, which can do much longer segments.
+The flip side is sometimes the paid services made the segments too long, which caused a “wall of text.”

 The number speakers in the file plays a role.
 While I was dealing with 2 speakers at the max, I can see where a group discussion would add complexity.

 Another item to consider is the subject matter.
-While I don’t know the mechanics of these systems, I’m guessing the algorithms rely on dictionaries or lexicons.
+While I don’t know these systems’ mechanics, I’m guessing the algorithms rely on dictionaries or lexicons.
 If you’re transcribing files with technical terms or jargon, you might see some misinterpretations.
-Or, the service may convert a software release reference such as 9.4.0 to 9 dot 4 dot 0.
+The service may also convert a software release reference such as 9.4.0 to 9 dot 4 dot 0.

-The environment and background noise impacts results.
+The environment and background noise impact results.
 The more noise you have on the source audio file, the worse the transcription.
-If you’re recording lectures, keep in mind noise from classmates or distance to the speaker.
-The same goes for webinars or videos which include soundtracks.
+If you’re recording lectures, keep in mind noise from classmates or your distance from the speaker.
+The same goes for webinars or videos, which include soundtracks.

-If you’ve got a noisy file, you might try Audacity to clean up the file.
+If you’ve got a noisy file, you might try Audacity to clean up the audio source file.
 You can also use that program to convert one audio file type to another format.

 Find the Audio Source